 The Tascam DR-10X Recorder is capable of recording PCM mono .wav audio up to 24-bit, 48 kHz resolution to SD (up to 2GB) or microSDHC cards up to 32 GB.
 The device also features automatic and manual gain settings as well as a selectable low-cut filter.
 One of my favourite features though that you will also find on many professional high-end field recorders is the ability to record a safety track at a lower volume simultaneously to prevent any unwanted distortion or clipping.
 In case the battery runs out the unit will automatically close the current audio file to prevent the loss of already recorded data before it shuts down.

 Alternatively, the DR-10X can be used with condenser microphones that are connected to an optional power supply.
 The recorder also features a 3.5mm headphone jack and playback function in case you want to access and monitor you recordings directly from the device.
 You can also create additional settings for the DR-10X on your PC and upload them to the unit via the micro USB port.
 There is also a Hold function that prevents accidentally switching off the recorder along with a Time Track increment function that writes new track after a preset amount of time.

 The Tascam DR-10X is the perfect recording solution for simple interview set ups where you want to capture a high-quality audio on the run eliminating the necessity to carry a field recorder, XLR cables or any other bulky and expensive accessories.
-It’s a compact one-man band solution, and it’s also quite affordable as well at only $179.99.
+It’s a compact one-man band solution, and it’s also quite affordable as well.